thefundamentaltheor3m/Sphere-Packing-Lean/README.md

 Contributors: Maryna Viazovska (EPFL), Sidharth Hariharan (Imperial College London/EPFL)

 We would also like to extend our sincere thanks to Kevin Buzzard and Utensil Song for their support in this endeavour.

+## Adding Files

+After adding new files, run `lake exe mk_all` to update the project "directory".
+(TODO: make this into a CI action)